Timendus/ticalc-usb/README.md

 ### `ticalc`

-The `ticalc` module exposes three functions:
+The `ticalc` module exposes these functions (in the order that makes most sense to call them in):

+  * `browserSupported()` - returns true if `ticalc-usb` can work in the current browser
   * `models()` - returns an array with the names of supported calculator models, so we can show that to the user.
   * `addEventListener(event, handler)` - allows you to subscribe to `connect` and `disconnect` events.
 Your event handler will be called with a calculator object as a parameter.
+  * `init()` - initialise the library.
+This binds event handlers to `navigator.usb` and connects to previously connected devices.
+Not calling this results in crappy connect/disconnect events.
   * `choose()` - triggers a WebUSB dialog in which the user can choose a supported calculator.
 A successful choice will lead to a `connect` event.

 ```javascript
 ticalc.addEventListener('connect', async calculator => {